Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 An air purifier is great for dealing with those problems as well.

-Some purifiers like this one also include germ killing features to help reduce microbes and prevent sickness.
+Some purifiers like this popular GermGuardian AC4825 I reviewed also include a germ-killing feature to reduce microbes and prevent sickness.

-Others feature timers, air quality sensing, and even remote control via WiFi and your smart phone.
+Others feature timers, air quality sensing, and even a remote control or smartphone connectivity.

 Summary – The difference between an air purifier and humidifier

 Humidifiers increase the moisture in the air by changing liquid water into a steam or water vapor.
 They increase your comfort and restore a healthy humidity level often lowered in dry climates or wintertime conditions.

 Air purifiers circulate air and remove air contaminants in a room by trapping them in filters.
 They provide for many common problems like bad smells, allergy symptoms, pet-related issues, dust mite effects, and reducing dust.

 You’ll find some great examples of excellent purifiers below $100 here.